-Our CPD scheme is points based, we ask that you attain fifty CPD points throughout the year, and allocate between one and three points per hour depending on the activity.
+Our CPD scheme is points based with 50 points required to complete the year.
+These are achieved in sums of one to three points per hour depending on the activity.
 Almost any activity that develops your valuable skills as a life science employee qualifies for CPD.
 A small selection includes; the training of staff, the learning of a new practical technique, presenting at a conference and self-study in any area of biological interest.
-We also help you meet the targets for annual progression by approving suitable events.
-We set a high standard for our Approved Events so they're worth more points and by attending, you'll be able to meet your CPD requirements quicker.
+The Royal Society of Biology helps our registrants meet the targets for annual progression by approving suitable events.
+We set a high standard for our Approved Events so they're worth more points and by attending, you'll be able to meet your CPD requirements more quickly.

-As a member of the Society, you gain access to our online members' portal, where you can register for, and begin, your CPD.
-You upload each activity, describing it, the time spent on it and your reflection on how it has impacted on your professional development.
-You can add activities as frequently as you wish and upon completion of your CPD year you will be certified as having completed our CPD scheme for that year
+As a member of the Society, you gain access to our online members' portal, where you can enrol and manage your CPD.
+Here you will upload details of your activity, record the time spent on it and reflect on how it has impacted on your professional development.
+You can add activities as frequently as you wish and upon completion of your CPD, if the full 50 points have been achieved, you will receive certification for having successfully completed your CPD year.

-The Society also understands that for some individuals achieving fifty points may be difficult, therefore, should you feel your annual CPD submission meets the learning outcomes of CPD we will still assess your application.
+The Society understands that for some individuals achieving 50 points may be difficult.
+Therefore, should you feel your annual CPD submission meets the learning outcomes of CPD we will still assess your application.
 For further guidance on CPD, please read our Learning for Life document.

-We are obliged to assess 2.5% of the total number of registrants per year, and will be asking those randomly selected to illustrate how they have met the competencies or professional attributes for Chartered Status during the year of audit.
+We are obliged to carry out an annual audit on 2.5% of the total number of registrants.
+Those who have been randomly selected will be asked to illustrate how they have met the competencies or professional attributes for Chartered Status during the year which is under examination.